bmcgahee/Projects/README.md

      Language: Python
      Description:  This GUI program asks the user if he or she wants to check and/or transfer files.
      The user can select which folder the files need to be transferred from and the folder the files needs to
      transfer to.
-After the files are transferred, the user is provided with some information such as a letter assigned for       the file transfer, the source folder, the destination folder, and the time stamp when the file transfer occured.
+After the files are transferred, the user is provided with some information about the file transfer.

 #4.
 Calculator App
      Languages: C# and ASP.NET in Visual Studio